CAGEBUSTING CLASSROOMS

 4.iCivics.
 Leave it to Ruth Bader Ginsberg to collaborate on a website that contains civics games that students actually enjoy and builds academic skills.
 I encourage students to play at least three games, Immigration Nation, Win The White House & Be The Jury in conjunction with our three units of study.

 5. Quizlet.
 One of the biggest academic challenges my students face is establishing contextualization in their writing quickly and concisely so they can spend more time analyzing multiple points of view and arguing a thesis.
 If students develop their academic vocabularies, they are more successful writers.
 My students use quizlet to collaboratively and competitively preview unit vocabulary in class and for individually self study.
-Here are links to the quizlet vocabulary for my Economics unit on: To what extent is Investment Gambling? and my Participation in Government’s unit on: To what extent should justice be left up to a jury?
+Here are links to the quizlet vocabulary for my Economics unit on: To what extent is Investment Gambling? and my Government’s unit: To what extent should justice be left up to a jury?